TexasInstruments/simplelink-lowpower-f2-sdk/tools/log/tiutils/README.md

 $ tilogger --help
 Usage: tilogger [OPTIONS] COMMAND1 [ARGS]...
 [COMMAND2 [ARGS]...]...

-  Parse Log.h + LogSinkITM logs
+  Parse LogSinkITM and LogSinkUART log output.

-  This tool may be used to instantiate a serial port parser for the ITM protocol and DOBBY overlay used to encode log strings and meta information inside the toolchain-generated ELF output.
+  This tool may be used to instantiate a serial port parser for the ITM
+    and UART Log Sinks.
+The tool receives logs generated with the Log.h API and reconstructs and displays the log output by using the encoded metadata in the toolchain-generated ELF output.

   A simple invocation (provided Wireshark is installed) is

     tilogger --elf path/to/elf.out itm COM3 12000000 wireshark --start

 Options:
-  --elf PATH            Symbol file paths (elf/out file) shared by all input
+  --elf PATH            Symbol file path (elf/out file) shared by all input
                         parsers  [default: ]

   --install-completion  Install completion for the current shell.